-I’ve decided that instead of playing a victim, I will tackle “challenges” of being a women and to the best of my ability, turn them into opportunities to grow.
+I’ve decided that instead of playing a victim, I will tackle “challenges” of being a woman and to the best of my ability, turn them into opportunities to grow.
 Because imagine what we can do when we leverage our strengths, too.

 Women are naturally more relational than men.
-We love working in teams and listening to others people’s ideas.
+We love working in teams and listening to other people’s ideas.
 We provide encouragement and help people become the best they can be.
 We’re also good at drawing out other people’s strengths.

 Generally, we’re more empathetic, too.
 It’s nice to have that one person in the office that lends an ear to listen, or even a shoulder to cry on.
-This helps build strong and healthy working relationships, and a trusting environment.
+This helps build strong and healthy working relationships and a trusting environment.